 After solving problems for a while you’ll know all the sliders and variables and spreadsheet details you have to work with.
 This is a more fine-grained process than problem solving and assumes that you’ve mostly moved on from that stage.

 You’re still playing and watching others play but you do so to observe the results of your balancing.
 Look at this as a polishing phase.
 By this point the game fundamentally works but it’s not quite ready for mass market.
 But it’s ready for your fans, if you have them.
 This is where you can do an open beta or something like it.
 Discuss the project openly in forums, if you have the luxury of an existing community.

 The state of the game outside of the designer’s responsibilities may still be lacking content or features, but you’ll have to be able to look past the most glaring faults and focus on the balancing.
 It’s getting there, but it’s still mostly for the “true” fans.

-Most players will probably do just as you thought they would, or correspond to one of the personas you devised during problem solving, but some will get stuck, misunderstand something, or just plain dislike everything you’ve tried to do and think you’re a moron.
+Most test players will probably do just as you thought they would, or correspond to one of the personas you devised during problem solving, but some will get stuck, misunderstand something, or just plain dislike everything you’ve tried to do and think you’re a moron.
 Sometimes loudly.

 It’s relevant to note a few things: